Are Semaglutide and Tirzepatide Weight Loss Miracle Cures? Why the Choice is Yours

 So, the question remains, are semaglutide and tirzepatide a miracle weight loss cure?

 And the answer is no. These medications are not a cure.
 However, they can be an important part of the cure.

 First, most people understand that while weight loss gets a lot of attention, the real goal is to improve health – and increase the time we have to live a vital life.
 We already know several ways to lose weight that result in a shortened lifespan (like starvation, advanced cancer, or severe, untreated illnesses like some chronic infections or AIDS) – nobody wants to lose weight that way.
 As effective as semaglutide and tirzepatide are at weight loss, they still are not going to give you all the life-enhancing benefits of eating the right foods for you, being physically active in a way that feels good, getting restorative sleep, managing stress, avoiding toxins, and being connected – socially and to your purpose.

 Second, understand these medications are not a cure – they are chronic medications you will have to take forever if you don’t change your habits.
 Because, without changing your habits, you will regain the lost weight.
-Not only does this make sense, but it’s also been shown in a research study that one year after stopping semaglutide, the average person regained ⅔ of their weight loss, and the improvements in blood pressure, cholesterol, and blood sugars mostly returned to baseline.
+Not only does this make sense, but it’s also been shown in a (opens in a new tab)that one year after stopping semaglutide, the average person regained ⅔ of their weight loss, and the improvements in blood pressure, cholesterol, and blood sugars mostly returned to baseline.

 The point is, if you decide to take these medications, you have three choices:

 - Take them for a period of time and get temporary results.

 - Be dependent on the medication and take it indefinitely.

 - Use the medication as a tool to accelerate your progress while you adopt the lifestyle choices that you know will improve the quality and length of your life.